JarLoz/TableflipperExtreme/README.md

 ## Custom cards

 Creating custom magic cards is fun!
 Having been inspired by the incredible [Urza's Dream Engine](http://andymakes.com/urzasdreamengine/), I added support for custom cards in Tableflipper Extreme.
-By using the `--customcards` option and a decklist of image names, you can create decks from completely custom cards.
+By adding filenames to your decklist, you can create cards from custom images.
 For example, let's assume a `decklist.txt` file containing the following:

     custom_1.jpg
     custom_2.jpg
     custom_3.jpg

-Now, as long as the named custom_#.jpg files are in the `imageCache/` folder, you can use the `--customcards`:
+Now, as long as the named custom_#.jpg files are in the `imageCache/` folder, you can create the deck as usual:

-    python flipper.py -n CustomDeck --customcards decklist.txt
+    python flipper.py -n CustomDeck decklist.txt

+You can even mix your custom cards with normal cards, but in this case make sure your custom card images are the same size as the ones downloaded from scryfall (672x936 pixels), or your cards will end up with white borders.

 ## Data sources and caching